questionlp/blog.linh.social/_posts/2024-04-24-wait-wait-stats-update-april-2024.md

 ## Support the Wait Wait Stats Project

-If you would like to support the continual development of the Wait Wait Stats Project or help cover the hosting costs, please consider donating via [GitHub Sponsors](https://github.com/sponsors/questionlp) or [Patreon](https://patreon.com/Linh_Pham).
+If you would like to support the continual development of the Wait Wait Stats Project or help cover the hosting costs, please consider donating via [GitHub Sponsors](https://github.com/sponsors/questionlp).